 11. Cathedral Spires Trail

-Cathedral Spires Trail is an in-and-out trail of 3 miles – 1.5 miles each way.
-Though a fairly short trail, more advanced hikers will find this tricky route an inviting adventure as they are rewarded by beautiful views of the spires.
+Cathedral Spires Trail is a short, but moderate/strenuous hike (see practical info below for trailheads and distances).
+Though fairly short, it goes up all the time.
+More advanced hikers will find this tricky route an inviting adventure as they are rewarded by beautiful views of the spires.

 12. Junior Naturalist Program